 Educational Internship Scenario

 Is Joseph protected under the ADA?
 It depends.
 It could be a violation of the ADA depending on the reason for the refusal.
-There are some recovery homes that do not accept applicants who are in MAT.
+There are some recovery homes that do not accept applicants who are receiving medication to treat substance use disorders.
 This happens because some recovery homes believe that people who are prescribed Suboxone as part of their recovery are using drugs illegally and take negative actions based on this incorrect belief.
 Another reason might be the recovery home has a philosophy of medication abstinence.
 A recovery residence should not accept or reject an applicant solely based on their use of their prescribed medication, as such exclusions violate the ADA.
 The college has an obligation to make sure that its internship placements do not discriminate against students with disabilities.
 The intern could also contact the Office of Civil Rights at the Department of Education or the Department of Justice if discrimination occurs.

 Healthcare Access When Intoxicated